-There is no doubt that distracted driving is responsible for a high percentage of car accidents in Fort Lauderdale that occur on Florida roads.
+There is no doubt that distracted driving is responsible for a high percentage of car accidents in Winter Park that occur on Florida roads.
 That is why a bill has been proposed in the state legislature that would limit the use of cellphones while driving.

 The bill started off as a statewide ban on texting for drivers of all ages.
 However, yesterday a South Carolina Senate subcommittee drastically altered the bill, making it illegal for drivers under the age of 18 to text or use a hand-held cellphone while driving.

 Additionally, the new bill would ban drivers with a beginner’s permit or a restricted license from using any type of cellphone while driving, including hands-free variations.
 The chairman of the subcommittee said the when a teen learns to drive, he or she shouldn’t be distracted by the presence of a cellphone.

 “Kids trying to learn how to operate an automobile and operate a phone at the same time, which one do they want to focus on?
 I guarantee you it’s the texting,” he said.